“You are not taking a step back when you are facing a dark night of the soul, you are healing.”

 I don’t go out every weekend, drink alcohol or follow the latest trends, and I still feel valued in society.

 I am a simple girl.
-I have simple dreams and I don’t need to wear a mask to make them come true.
+I have simple dreams and I don’t need to wear a mask in order to make them come true.
 Can I tell you a secret?
 You don’t need to wear one either to achieve yours.

 So here I am.
 This is me.
 This is Ashna.
 My heart is on my sleeve and I’m an open book in front of you.
-I’m on a journey towards healing old trauma and my story is just unfolding.
+I’m on a journey towards healing old negative emotions and my story is just unfolding.
 I hope you enjoyed reading and decide to stick around to get to know me.

 I would love to get to know the REAL you someday, too.